01732 496 523

 What do you do if you want a larger home but your garden or land is too small to extend outwards, your loft is already converted or is unsuitable to be converted, or your local planning rules won’t allow you to extend upwards?
 For many, the automatic answer would be to move house, however, this doesn’t always need to be the case.

-Instead, basements can be used in almost exactly the same way as an additional above-ground floor, and an increasing number of homeowners are now opting for basement conversion or extensions in order to gain more living space.
+Instead, you can use basements almost exactly like an additional above-ground floor, and an increasing number of homeowners now choose basement conversions or extensions to gain more living space.

 When done well, a properly converted basement can provide the homeowner with significant extra space and also increase the overall property value.